Table of Contents

 - Leather: Leather shoes are sturdy and hold up well, but can be quite bulky.

 - Canvas: Many popular shoes, like the TOMS, are now in canvas styles.
 These are lightweight and easy to wash.
+As you’ll see below, canvas is often present in the best walking shoes for women in Europe below.

 Obviously, if you are going to Prague in the summer, you are not going to need boots!
 However, if you are going to be skiing in Switzerland in December, then that pair of winter boots is probably a necessity!